 Benefit from a significantly higher presence, increased awareness of your products, unbeatable top conditions at important branch service providers as well as useful, up-to-date and comprehensive information on wine and the wine sector.

 Your data will be kept strictly confidential and will not be shared with third parties .
 By registering you enter no obligations.
 In the later registration process, you can optionally complete a paid membership or complete the registration without membership.

-The name "Between two seas" of the total of 23,000 hectares in the southeast of the region Bordeaux derives from the location between the two rivers (ie not really seas) Garonne and Dordogne from.
-The appellation Entre-deux-Mers itself is only about 2,400 hectares in size.
-Only dry white wines are permitted, for which the predominantly clay and gravelly soil is excellent.
-They are from the varieties Sauvignon Blanc.
+The name "Between two seas" of the 23,000 hectare area in the southeast of the region Bordeaux derives from the location between the two rivers (not actually oceans) Garonne and Dordogne from.
+The Entre-deux-Mers appellation itself is only around 2,400 hectares in size.
+Only dry white wines are permitted, for which the mainly clay and gravelly soil is ideal.
+They are made of varieties Sauvignon Blanc.
 Sémillon.
-Muscadelle (about 70%), Merlot Blanc (max 30%), as well Colombard.
-Mauzac Blanc and Ugni Blanc Trebbiano Toscano (max 10%) pressed.
-The southern municipalities of Arbis, Cantois, Escoussans, Cornac, Ladaux, Mourens, Saint-Pierre-de-Bat, Soulignac and Targon have the right to use the appellation Entre-deux-Mers Haut-Benauge .
-At more than 4 g / l of residual sugar, the wines can be marketed as Bordeaux Haut-Benauge .
-Both terms are rarely used.
-The red wines are mainly from the varieties Merlot and Cabernet Sauvignon blended and account for 75% of production.
-They are marketed under the baccalaureate Bordeaux or Bordeaux Supérieur .
+Muscadelle (70%), Merlot Blanc (max.
+30%), as well Colombard.
+Mauzac Blanc and Ugni Blanc Trebbiano Toscano (max.
+10%) pressed.
+The southern municipalities of Arbis, Cantois, Escoussans, Cornac, Ladaux, Mourens, Saint-Pierre-de-Bat, Soulignac and Targon have the right to use the Entre-deux-Mers Haut-Benauge appellation.
+With more than 4 g / l of residual sugar, the wines can be marketed as Bordeaux Haut-Benauge .
+However, both terms are rarely used.
+The red wines are mainly from the varieties Merlot and Cabernet Sauvignon blended and make up 75% of production.
+They are marketed under the names Bordeaux or Bordeaux Supérieur .